 Bitesize STE is written by Mekon’s Simplified Technical English trainer Ciaran Dodd

-Is STE training essential?
+Is STE too simple?

 Simplified Technical English Training

 This course is a practical introduction for those who will use Simplified Technical English (formerly AECMA Simplified English).
 The course introduces the philosophy of Simplified Technical English, explains the underlying grammatical principles and gives delegates opportunities to use Simplified Technical English in practical exercises.
 These exercises can be based on your company’s documentation.